Israeli occupation of Southern Lebanon: Provisional security belt administration

 The South Lebanon security belt administration was a Christian Lebanese provisional governance body that exercised authority in 850 km2 of the Israeli-occupied Security Zone.
 It replaced the institutions of the Free Lebanon State and operated from 1985 until 2000 with full Israeli logistical and military support.
 During its functioning years, the administration was headed by Antoine Lahad, a Maronite Christian military officer.

 Active militias

 The South Lebanon Army (SLA) was a Lebanese Christian militia that was active during the Lebanese Civil War and its aftermath until its disbandment in 2000.
 It was originally named the Free Lebanon Army, which split from the Christian splinter faction of the Lebanese Army that was known as the Army of Free Lebanon.
 After 1979, the SLA operated in Southern Lebanon under the authority of Saad Haddad.
 It was supported by Israel, and became its primary ally against Hezbollah during the 1985–2000 South Lebanon conflict.

-At the time of Israel's Operation Accountability, Hezbollah claimed to have 3,000 fighters, but other reports estimated that the number was probably 600–700.
+At the time of Israel's Operation Accountability, Hezbollah claimed to have 3,000 fighters.
+Other reports estimated that the number was probably 600–700.
 Other groups who fought against Israel and the SLA were the PFLP–GC, a Syria-based Marxist–Leninist and Palestinian nationalist organization, and the Popular Guard of the Lebanese Communist Party.